wwood/ApiLoc/README.markdown

 # ApiLoc

 The phylum of intracellular parasites Apicomplexa contains many nasty bugs, including those that cause [malaria](http://en.wikipedia.org/wiki/Plasmodium), [cryptosporidiosis](http://en.wikipedia.org/wiki/Cryptosporidium), [toxoplasmosis](http://en.wikipedia.org/wiki/Toxoplasma_gondii) and [texas fever](http://en.wikipedia.org/wiki/Texas_fever).
-While these species are single-celled, they are eukaryotes (i.e. not bacterial or archael) and possess many strange and intriguing structures within (and outside) their cells.
+While these species are single-celled, they are eukaryotes (i.e. not bacterial or archaeal) and possess many strange and intriguing structures within (and outside) their cells.

 ApiLoc is a database of where proteins that are encoded in these parasites' genomes are located in and around these parasites.
-A web interface is provided at http://apiloc.biochem.unimelb.edu.au but this git repository is the source for up to date data that is behind that interface.
+A web interface is provided at http://apiloc.biochem.unimelb.edu.au but this git repository is the source for the data that is behind that interface.

 ## Structure of the data
 Firstly, a caution.
 This is early days for the database, so expect things to change without notice.